 - What is the facility doing to educate residents and staff on the vaccines’ effectiveness and safety?

-2. Is the facility screening and testing residents and staff for COVID-19 in line with government recommendations and regulations?
+2. Is the facility's screening and testing of residents and staff for COVID-19 in line with government recommendations and regulations?

-- Are residents and staff, including temporary staff, being screened at least daily for COVID-19 symptoms, as recommended by the Centers for Disease Control as Prevention (CDC)?
+- Are residents and staff, including temporary staff, being screened at least daily for COVID-19 symptoms, as recommended by the Centers for Disease Control and Prevention (CDC)?